redbrick-ai/redbrick-blog/cleanedup/19/2024-06-10-ct-segmentator.md

 In this guide, we will be segmenting the Healthy Abdominal organ using CT Segmentator which allows you to automatically segment up to 117 classes in the CT segment.
 ### Taxonomy Setup

-Let’s start by creating a taxonomy to define what all organs we want to segment.
+Let's start by creating a taxonomy to define what all organs we want to segment.

 ![](./video1.mp4)